Leveraging Discrete Function Decomposability for Scientific Design: Design in Discrete State Spaces

-To optimize a soft-decomposable function, one can employ classical message-passing algorithms, which leverage decomposability to exactly find the global optimum with the lowest possible time complexity~\citep{vlassis04_maxplus}.
-However, for reasons discussed momentarily, we are interested in {\it distributional optimization} (DO), wherein a standard optimization problem over the design space, \mbox{$x^* = \arg\max_{x \in \mathcal{X}} f(x) $}, is replaced by one over the parameters of a generative model, $p_\theta(x)$, namely, $ \theta^* = \arg\max_{\theta} \mathbb{E}_{p_\theta(x)}\left[ f(x) \right]$.
-These two optimization problems are equivalent in that the optimum of each is the same when $p_\theta(x)$ has capacity to place all of its mass on the maximal designs.
-Instead of naive, decomposition-unaware DO, we will introduce a decomposition-aware version of DO that takes advantage of soft-decomposability in $f$ by way of a soft-factorized $p_\theta(x)$, each factor of which is responsible for a single component of $x$ (\eg, $\xCL_i$).
-This factorization results in an overall effective search space that is substantially smaller than $\mathcal{X}$, like in our examples above.
-Moreover, we will show that each factor distribution can be updated separately from all others, such that given a fixed sampling budget for training $p_\theta(x)$, each factor can apply the full budget to its smaller subset of design dimensions.
-As a result, our decomposition-aware DO algorithm will be more statistically efficient than naive DO and thus navigate toward promising regions of $\mathcal{X}$ more quickly.
+Classical message passing algorithms can leverage the aforementioned general type of structure in $f(x)$ to exactly find the global optimizer with the lowest possible time complexity~\citep{vlassis04_maxplus}.
+However, for reasons discussed momentarily, we are interested in {\it distributional optimization}, wherein a standard optimization problem over the design space, \mbox{$x^* = \arg\max_{x \in \mathcal{X}} f(x) $}, is replaced by one over the parameters of a generative model, $p_\theta(x)$, namely, $ \theta^* = \arg\max_{\theta} \mathbb{E}_{p_\theta(x)}\left[ f(x) \right]$.
+These formulations are equivalent in that the optimum of each is the same, assuming that $p_\theta(x)$ has the capacity to place all of its mass on $x^*$.
+However, each formulation lends itself to different algorithms and extensions, mentioned below.
+Distributional optimization may employ strategies to prevent $p_\theta(x)$---the search distribution/policy---from collapsing to a point mass, such as by using a prior~\citep{brookes19_cbas} or entropy regularizer~\citep{ziebart08_maxent}.